Record Paulista: Background

 During his mandate as federal deputee, politician Fausto Rocha gained three licenses to operate television stations in the municipalities of Limeira, Campinas and Bauru.
-On March 30, 1988, decree nº 91.881 de of March 29 is published on Diário Oficial da União, launching a public contest for the licenses.
+On March 30, 1988, decree nº 91.881 of March 29 is published on Diário Oficial da União, launching a public contest for the licenses.
 On April 20, the Ministry of Communications granted the licenses to Fausto Rocha, after winning the bid.
 Already in 1990, the premises of the future TV FR began to be built, which would generate its signals from Limeira, while Campinas would house the studios of the upcoming productions that would be sent to Limeira via microwave, while Bauru had its own line-up.

 TV FR (1992–1994)

 On August 1, 1992, TV FR in Bauru started broadcasting, having Rede OM Brasil (predecessor CNT, of José Carlos Martinez) as its affiliate.
 Initially, its line-up consisted of FR Debate, shown at 12 pm, and later recorded at 10:30 am.
 In the program, three journalists met to discuss the day's events.
 Professionals such as Jair Aceituno, Ricardo Pesci, Fred Calmon, Márcio ABC and Marcos Lopes took turns presenting.
 Then, FR Esportes was shown, with highlights from the sports area, and in the evening, FR Notícias was shown, at 7 pm.
 On Sundays, at 9 pm, news and variety programs closed the schedule.

 Between August and September 1992, in the midst of Martinez's involvement with the corruption schemes of then-president Fernando Collor, Fausto Rocha decided to cut the support to Collor, voting in favor of the removal of the then president in the Chamber of Deputies, and announces that TV FR will change its affiliation, breaking the contract signed months earlier with Rede OM Brasil.
 In late September, the station became an affiliate of Rede Manchete.

 In 1993, one of the station's biggest successes of the year was the independent program Zapteen, presented by journalist Diane Damiatti and created by production company TBR Produções para TV.
 The program began in January, as a four-minute commercial break on Saturdays.
-It was so popular with young audiences that its viewing time gradually increased, reaching 30 minutes on Saturday mornings.
+It was so popular with young audiences that its duration gradually increased, reaching 30 minutes on Saturday mornings.
 The agenda was based on themes related to young people, cultural agenda and interviews.
-Despite its success, the program went off the air in September of the same year.
+Despite its success, the program was axed in September of the same year.

 In September 1993, without being able to finance the station due to the distance between the other stations in Campinas and Limeira, where his family lived, Fausto Rocha announced the sale of TV FR.
 At the end of the year, the video production company Lead Comunicação, owned by Kleber Santos, joins forces with Airton Caseiro and other investors and establishes SP Centro Comunicação Ltda.
 After negotiating the purchase of the broadcaster, the group assumes full control of TV FR.